-- Historic funding in the Federally Recognized Tribes Extension Program (FRTEP), which has been at \$3 million since its inception in 1990, and forced our hard working FRTEP agents to do more for less money. - All other extension service programs have seen budget increases over time to at least keep up with inflation.
+- Historic funding in the Federally Recognized Tribes Extension Program (FRTEP), which has been at \$3 million since its inception in 1990, and forced our hard working FRTEP agents to do more for less money. - All other extension service programs have seen budget increases over time to at least keep up with inflation. - Further, the 2018 Farm Bill, rightfully so, included eligibility for 1994 land grants to the FRTEP, however no additional funding was provided. - With our extension services stretched beyond belief already, USDA must step up and provide adequate funding for our existing FRTEP programs and additional money to add more sites to ensure that our Tribal producers have access to educational resources and opportunities.

+ii.
+National Agricultural Statistics Service

-- Further, the 2018 Farm Bill, rightfully so, included eligibility for 1994 land grants to the FRTEP, however no additional funding was provided. - With our extension services stretched beyond belief already, USDA must step up and provide adequate funding for our existing FRTEP programs and additional money to add more sites to ensure that our Tribal producers have access to the - The NASS designation of what constitutes a "farm" as being an enterprise that has sold or could have sold \$1,000 of product in a given year leaves a lot of Traditional/subsistence growers/gatherers out of the equation.
+The National Agricultural Statistics Service (NASS) is responsible for conducting the National Census of Agriculture every five years.
+The data collected in this national snapshot of our country's food production capacity and needs are utilized in a variety of contexts, but one of the most significant is their usage to set program levels at USDA.
+Native producers have been consistently undercounted in the National Census of Agriculture, and though through partnerships between NASS and intertribal organizations like IAC, the reported numbers are finally beginning to reflect a more accurate picture of Indian Country agriculture, there is still work to do.
+The NASS designation of what constitutes a "farm" as being an enterprise that has sold or could have sold \$1,000 of product in a given year leaves a lot of Traditional/subsistence growers/gatherers out of the equation.
 They are not counted, however, these producers may very well be utilizing NRCS and other USDA services and resources.
-They are being undercounted in the Census of Agriculture and therefore not informing prioritization of funding decisions where NASS data is referenced for these purposes resources they need.

-The National Agricultural Statistics Service (NASS) Background

-- The National Agricultural Statistics Service (NASS) is responsible for conducting the National Census of Agriculture every five years.
-The data collected in this national snapshot of our country's food production capacity and needs are utilized in a variety of contexts, but one of the most significant is their usage to set program levels at USDA. - Native producers have been consistently undercounted in the National Census of Agriculture, and though through partnerships between NASS and intertribal organizations like IAC, the reported numbers are finally beginning to reflect a more accurate picture of Indian Country agriculture, there is still work to do. - The NASS designation of what constitutes a "farm" as being an enterprise that has sold or could have sold \$1,000 of product in a given year leaves a lot of Traditional/subsistence growers/gatherers out of the equation.
-They are not counted, however, these producers may very well be utilizing NRCS and other USDA services and resources.
-They are being undercounted in the Census of Agriculture and therefore not informing prioritization of funding decisions where NASS data is referenced for these purposes. - Additionally, while NASS does work with Indian country to count producers on reservations, this has consistently left out Tribal producers in Oklahoma, where statistical areas that included Tribal lands were still not considered "reservation areas" until the Supreme Court's recent ruling in McGirt v.
+They are being undercounted in the Census of Agriculture and therefore not informing prioritization of funding decisions where NASS data is referenced for these purposes.
+Additionally, while NASS does work with Indian country to count producers on reservations, this has consistently left out Tribal producers in Oklahoma, where statistical areas that included Tribal lands were still not considered "reservation areas" until the Supreme Court's recent ruling in McGirt v.
 Oklahoma, 140 S. Ct.
 2452, 2459 (2020).